deeplearninc/relaax/tutorials/policy_gradient/README.md

     ...
 ```

-We've got the `parameter_server` as out member for further interaction.
+We've got the `parameter_server` as our member for further interaction.

-By calling `make_network(config)` we define Agent's neural network, which we define above.
+By calling `make_network(config)` we define an Agent's neural network, which we described above.

 We also need some auxiliary accumulators within the experience collecting loop
-also as a `global_step` counter and episode score to print out through the training process.
+also as a `global_step` counter and episode score to print out it through the training process.

-Let's define 3 methods for interaction with the client that mentions a bit earlier:
+Let's define 3 methods for interaction with the client:
 ```python
 class Agent(relaax.algorithm_base.agent_base.AgentBase):
     ...